iifl-logo

 New capital investments:

-The Company has earmarked all capital investments in FY 2020-21 towards marketing of our products in domestic & international market.
-Company has started with own marketing team in Maharashtra, Gujarat, Rajasthan, Uttar Pradesh and Orissa and to be followed in other states in phased manner.
+The Company has earmarked all capital investments in FY 2022-23 towards marketing of our products in domestic & international market.
+Company has started with own marketing team in entire country except in southern states of India in a phased manner.

 Company is in process of registration of its products in various countries by filing Dossiers in regulated markets and semi regulated markets to capture sales in these markets, these are procedural steps which have to be followed and these steps take its own time, but processes are being followed actively.